Start9Labs/documentation/source/misc-guides/tor-os/android.rst

 This process also applies for GrapheneOS.

 To setup, first disable Private DNS on your device.
-To do so, navigate to: :code:`Settings > Network & Internet > Advanced > Private DNS > Off`
+To do so, navigate to: ``Settings > Network & Internet > Advanced > Private DNS > Off``

 .. figure:: /_static/images/tor/private_dns_off.png
   :width: 80%